Blood Pressure Drugs

 Contraindications

-These are L-type calcium channel blockers, that bind to the inactive form of the channel.
+These are L-type calcium channel blockers that bind the inactive form of the channel.

-– As they bind inactive form of channel, this gives them selectivity for vascular smooth muscle rather than cardiac muscle, meaning that they give vasodilation and decrease afterload
+Binding the inactive channel gives them selectivity for vascular smooth muscle over cardiac muscle, allowing them to cause vasodilation and decrease afterload.

 Side effects